rajkiran-v/rajkiran-v.github.io/_contributions/IPfiled.md

 # Patents

 My passion lies in **transforming healthcare accessibility** by building affordable solutions and advocating for **preventive and primordial care**.
-This commitment is underscored by **over 30 patents filed**, pertinent to affordable ultrasound technologies powered by intelligent algorithms.
-These technologies are deviced to address the gaps in tackling cardiovascular disease burden, which is leading cause of mortality and morbidity world wide.
+This commitment is underscored by **over 30 patents filed**, pertaining to affordable ultrasound technologies powered by intelligent algorithms.
+These technologies are designed to address the gaps in tackling the cardiovascular disease burden, which is leading cause of mortality and morbidity worldwide.

 A list of my patents (both filed and granted) is [**HERE**](https://www.linkedin.com/in/dr-raj-kiran-v-25a6b0288/details/patents/)